Local moving companies in North Dakota

 - In the last presidential election, Des Moines voted Democratic, while North Dakota voted Republican.

-- Summers in Des Moines typically reach highs of 86°F, which is comparable to the average 82°F in North Dakota.
-The temps in your new home shouldn’t come as a shock.
-However, be sure to consider the area’s humidity, local weather patterns, and changes in energy expenses for a complete picture of what summer will feel like in your new home.
+- Summers in Des Moines usually hit highs of 86ºF, right in line with the average 82ºF you’re used to in North Dakota.
+So, you can expect a smooth transition in terms of temperature.
+Still, don’t forget to factor in the local humidity, typical weather patterns, and changes in energy costs to get a full sense of what summer will really feel like in your new place.

-- In the coldest months, Des Moines typically dips to 13ºF, while North Dakota can reach lows of 0ºF.
-By moving to Des Moines, you’ll experience milder winters, making everyday life simpler, less expensive, and perfect for enjoying more time outdoors.
+- In the coldest months, temperatures in Des Moines typically reach lows of about 13ºF, while North Dakota can dip as low as 0ºF.
+By moving to Des Moines, you’ll start to experience milder winters, making everyday life more comfortable, saving money, and giving you more opportunities to enjoy the outdoors.

 Things to do in Des Moines